 If eligible, you will receive an EBT Card, known as the “Pine Tree Card” in Maine, to which benefits are issued and accessed electronically, and can be used to withdraw cash or make purchases.

-As Maine is not expanding Medicaid coverage, most low-income adults without children and some parents may not be eligible.
-However, you may still be able to get financial assistance to pay for coverage in the marketplace.
+As Maine is not expanding Medicaid coverage, eligibility for non-disabled adults is limited to parents with incomes below 100% of poverty.2 However, you may still be able to get financial assistance to pay for coverage in the marketplace.

 Maine Child Care Subsidy Program (also known as the Voucher Program) provides childcare subsidy for income-eligible Maine families who need help paying for child care.